StarskyCorp/Peter/README.md

 - A test server ready to use for integration testing of your API, supporting secured endpoints
 - A type Result<T> useful to return both results and errors, from commands and queries, being able to map them to http results
 - A solution for minimal api modules organization
-- Extension methods to help you create thin action methods with MediatR
+- Extension methods that help you create thin action methods with MediatR and AutoMapper
 - API url discovery tools (not yet available)

 ## Packages